Seeing the unseen through Thermal Camera’s can transform your aerial inspections

 Will my drone fit a Thermal Camera?

-As with all drone accessories, you should always check that everything is compatible with your craft of choice before making a purchase.
-In this instance, as you might expect the XT2 is limited to DJI models – currently the M200 series (and its V2 alternatives) and the M600.
+For example, the XT2 is limited to DJI models.
 The Vue Pro R and Duo Pro R are compatible with other makes and models, but they are still limited.
 One solution for the latter is to get it bundled with the Gremsy T1 Gimbal (which in turn is compatible with several other cameras under 700g), but again you’d need to be sure you can fit it to your drone.

 But whatever you decide upon, there’s never been a better or easier way to transform your business with an easy-to-use thermal solution that could well save you huge amounts in time and money, as well as ensuring your workplace is safe from the many hidden dangers that the human eye can’t see.

-“We have seen a tremendous increase in the number of commercial industries utilising thermal imaging, with surveying, inspection and emergency services being the early adopters.
-COPTRZ are already working with several businesses in these industries and we are delighted to be able to continue supporting them with the best drone thermal imaging cameras in the world.”
+We’ve seen a tremendous increase in the number of commercial industries utilising thermal imaging, with surveying, inspection and emergency services being the early adopters.
+COPTRZ are already working with several businesses in these industries and we are delighted to be able to continue supporting them with the best drone thermal imaging cameras in the world.